-If you return your proxy card without indicating your vote, your shares will be voted for the nominees listed on the card; for the adoption of the amendment to the Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan to increase the number of shares reserved for issuance under the plan; for the approval, on an advisory basis, of the executive compensation; and for the ratification of the appointment of Kesselman.
+If you return your proxy card without indicating your vote, your shares will be voted for the nominees listed on the card; for the approval, on an advisory basis, of the executive compensation; for the adoption of the amendments to the Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan to increase the number of shares reserved for issuance under the plan and to amend certain other terms of the plan; for the amendment of our Certificate of Incorporation, as amended, to increase the number of authorized shares of common stock; and for the ratification of the appointment of Kesselman & Kesselman.